jlan84/heavy-equipment-auction-case-study/README.md

 <br/>
 ### Forecast HIV incidence in US counties
 Using data merged from several databases, you are asked to build a model that predicts HIV incidence for US counties.
-You should also indentify and report the most significant drivers of HIV infection and how they vary between counties.
+You should also identify and report the most significant drivers of HIV infection and how they vary between counties.

 Read more [here.](https://github.com/GalvanizeDataScience/regression-case-study/tree/master/forecast_HIV_infections)